StevenWingett/Bioinformatics_Computer_Cluster_Course/3_Cluster_Computing.md

 #### Job arrays
-Let us suppose you have a several or many related task that you wish to perform for example process numerous different files with the same software tool.
+Let us suppose you have a several or many related tasks that you wish to perform: for example, process numerous different files with the same software tool.

 A convenient way to do this would be to use a Slurm job array.
 To do this, you need to specify the terms of your job array in a Slurm script and submit this script to the cluster via `sbatch`.
 We shan't cover this in the course, but for more details on this go to: